 Covers and biofilters are two techniques that can be used to help manage odors and other airborne emissions from animal feeding operations and manure storage units.
-Watch these two videos to learn about covers and biofilters and how do they work.
+Watch these two videos to learn about covers and biofilters, how they work, and related costs and benefits of different methods to reduce airborne emissions.
 Links to additional techniques and information are given below.

 Additional educational materials are available at Air Quality in Animal Agriculture

 For more information about this video or these resources, contact Dr. Kevin Janni, University of Minnesota firstname.lastname@example.org

 These materials were based upon work supported by the by the National Institute of Food and Agriculture, U.S. Department of Agriculture under Agreement No. 2010-85112-20520.

 Any opinions, findings, conclusions, or recommendations expressed in this video are those of the speaker and do not reflect the view of the U.S. Department of Agriculture.